 The first budget of the Narasimha Rao Government on March 1 1992 partially floated the rupee in a context of removal of import licensing and export subsidies, and a general domestic and external liberalization.
 Between March 1 1992 and the budget of March 1 1993, the rupee was on a dual rate which implicitly taxed exporters who had to surrender 40 percent of their foreign exchange earnings at an officially determined rate and could sell 60 percent in an open market.
 On March 1 1993, the Indian rupee was begun to be made convertible for purposes of current account transactions.
 With these changes, a breakthrough in thinking may have been achieved, insofar as Indian economic policy-making may have been partially freed of the belief, held since the 1940s, that the exchange-rate of the rupee must necessarily be seen as an administered price and not a market-determined price.”

-30 August 2013: Here is a graph showing interest in this article at my blog… Some young economist might correlate that with the currency’s recent volatility…
+30 August 2013: Here is a graph showing interest in this article at my blog… It might correlate that with the currency’s recent volatility…

 You say here “This was in spite of weakening reserve positions and numerous severe shocks to the economy including a 1963 war with China and a 1965 war with Pakistan, as well as severe droughts and food crises.”
 But the war with China was in 1962!